 PHYSAN 20 VS BLEACH

-Bleach rapidly evaporates when prepared in a solution.
-The half-life of a 5%solution of bleach and water is only 2 hours.
+Bleach rapidly evaporates when prepared in solution.
+The half-life of a .5%solution of bleach and water is only 2 hours.
 Thus the prepared solution must be applied immediately after mixing to be effective.
-In addition, a contact time of 30 minutes is required for disinfection with Bleach.
+In addition, a contact time of 30 minutes is required for disinfection.

-Physan 20 on the other hand has residual germicidal activity, which means it remains effective for a period of time, particularly on hard surfaces.
-In addition, a 10 minute contact time is all that is required to disinfect with Physan 20.
+Physan 20 has residual germicidal activity, which means it remains effective for a period of time, particularly on hard surfaces.
+The solution itself remains active and can be used over time.
+Its effectiveness can be checked with Physan 20 Test Strips to ensure it remains active.
+In addition, a 10 minute contact time is all that is required to disinfect.

-KEYWORDS: orchid crown rot hydrogen peroxide, orchid fungus hydrogen peroxide, is bleach a fungicide, half life of bleach, does bleach evaporate
+KEYWORDS: orchid, crown rot, orchid fungus, is bleach a fungicide, half life of bleach, does bleach evaporate